symbol/symbol-docs/source/concepts/transaction.rst

 Blockchains are designed in a way that under certain circumstances recent blocks need to be rolled back.
 These are essential to resolve forks of the blockchain.

-The :properties:`rewrite limit <config-network.properties>` is the maximum number of blocks that can be rolled back.
+The rewrite limit is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-Catapult has a rewrite limit of ``40`` blocks.
-Once a transaction has more than 40 confirmations, it cannot be reversed.
+Catapult's public network has a rewrite limit of ``398`` blocks, being this limit :ref:`configurable per network <config-network-properties>`.
+Once a transaction has more than ``maxRollBackConfirmations`` value, it cannot be reversed.

 ..
 From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.